 Assessments in the clinical placement component is under taken by ACN assessors or dedicated facility personnel.
 Participants are assessed against the relevant NMBA standards for practice for the registered or enrolled nurse.
-There are 2 formal assessments on placement in week 3 and week 6.
+There are 2 formal assessments on placement, one in week 3 and one in week 6.

 We deliver a comprehensive, contemporary and clinically relevant course.